-As government and public sector organisations
+As government and public sector organisations increasingly

-increasingly turn to the internet to connect
+turn to the internet to connect with the public,

 In many countries, government and public service IT once had a poor reputation: monolithic IT projects sucked up public money and delivered late, if at all.
 In recent years, this has changed, however, and governments across Europe and elsewhere have successfully digitised services.

 Today, almost every encounter between citizens and the state can be performed from behind a laptop screen, with the internet acting as an intermediary.
 From motor tax to passport applications, more and more services are available at the click of a button, and Ireland has not been a slouch on this front.

 Billy Kennedy, principal user experience (UX) designer at digital agency Each&Other said that the country has successfully digitised many of its services.

 Now, however, he said, it was time to take a further step forward.

 The impression I get is that Ireland has done a good job in digitising stuff, but if you compare it to other countries, what Ireland has done is digitise paper forms.

 This is no small thing and allows citizens to save time and avoid the hassle of queuing in offices, but Kennedy said that more can be done.

 “What other governments have been trying to do is think, taking an approach centred on what kind of information they need.
 They often go to a quite fundamental level, they do the research with both users and other stakeholders,” he said.